What is export?

 However, if the value of exports exceeds a certain threshold during a single year, the company must submit an Intrastat declaration on internal trade to Customs.
 A company does not have to keep track of whether the threshold is possibly exceeded.
 Instead, Customs will inform the company of the obligation to provide information.

 The Intrastat system is used for gathering information on trade between Finland and other EU countries.
-Read more: Intrastat declarations
+Read more: How do I submit an Intrastat declaration?

 Why is an export declaration needed?